Last Updated: JUNE 4th, 2020

 Fort Smith, Arkansas - Where The New South Meets The Old West

-Fort Smith is the Hubby’s hometown and is near and dear to our hearts!
+There are a TON of fun things to do in Fort Smith!
 Over the years, Fort Smith has truly revitalized into “historical cool”.
 Fort Smith offers parks, an emerging food & art scene, a taste of the Wild West and history that isn’t boring.

 Fun Facts about Fort Smith: